kimjihyo/til/CSS/caret-color property.md

 ```

-I restarted code-server, and wow—the annoying built-in Safari cursor is gone!
+I restarted code-server, and wow—the annoying built-in Safari cursor is gone

+zz